Brigadoon: Marin & Melan

 BRIGADOON: marin & μελαν (BRIGADOON まりんとメラン, Burigadōn Marin to Meran) is a Japanese anime television series animated by Sunrise.
 It aired on Wowow from July 21, 2000 to February 9, 2001 and a manga adaptation by Nozomi Watase was published by Kadokawa.
 The story takes place in Japan in 1969 and it is about an orphan girl named Marin Asagi who befriends an alien named Melan Blue.

-Brigadoon was directed by Yoshitomo Yonetani and the characters were designed by Takahiro Kimura, both of whom worked on The King of Braves GaoGaiGar and Betterman.
+The series was directed by Yoshitomo Yonetani and the characters were designed by Takahiro Kimura, both of whom worked on The King of Braves GaoGaiGar and Betterman.

 The show's setting in Yayoi, Tokyo was based on neighborhoods in which director Yonetani and art director Takashi Nakamura once lived.
 Color is a recurring theme in the series as well.
 Most if not all of the episodes have a color in the title, and nearly everyone in the cast is named after a color in one way or another.
 Likewise, the rainbow is an important image.

 Plot

 Marin Asagi is a typical junior high school girl with a loving adoptive family.
 Her life changes drastically when a mysterious mirage is seen in the sky above the entire Earth.
 The mirage is actually another world called Brigadoon.
 Soon, alien creatures called Monomakia descend from the formation in the sky and hunt down Marin, but she is saved by another Monomakia named Melan Blue, a flying, sword-wielding, gun-slinging alien who becomes her protector.

-Together, Marin and Melan must save the Earth and deal with family crises, school prejudice and the police, and come to an understanding of Marin's past and Melan's unexplained mission, as well as learn to trust each other.
+Together, Marin and Melan must save the Earth, and deal with family crisis, school prejudice and the police.
+They come to an understanding of Marin's past and Melan's unexplained mission, and learning to trust each other.